• Skip to main content

 Traffic and other road users

-While it’s nice to zone out during a run and even do a bit of running meditation, it’s important to remember that you are very vulnerable when you are running.
+While it’s nice to zone out during a run and even do some running meditation, it’s important to remember that you are very vulnerable when running.

 Runners can be all but invisible to other road users, especially at night, and traffic and accidents involving runners can be serious.